 If you are a homeowner living in the wildfire zone of Boulder County and are interested in becoming part of Wildfire Partners, here is a quick guide to the process.
 If you have further questions, please call us at 303-441-1420 or email us at firstname.lastname@example.org.

 Our application form takes about five minutes to complete.
-We will notify you via email within 3-5 business days whether or not you have been accepted.
+We process applications twice a month.
+We will notify you via email whether or not you have been accepted.

 Submit Payment and Waiver